Galveston Island Beaches

 Where to Find the Best Beaches in Galveston?

+Finding the best beach in Galveston depends on what exactly you are looking for in a day at the beach.
 There are more than 7 distinct public beach areas on Galveston.
 Beach-goers can choose from the party-like atmosphere on East Beach (alcohol is permitted) to the more unplugged beaches of the West End.
 Be sure to familiarize yourself with local beach laws before heading out to enjoy the sand & surf.

 This family-friendly beach offers beach volleyball courts, a children’s playground, restrooms & showers, concessions, chair & umbrella rentals, and more.
 Alcohol is not permitted at this beach.
 The Galveston Island Beach Patrol lifeguards have regular patrols & towers stationed here.
 Hours of operation & cost of admission are posted online and vary by day & season.